for Veterans and the Public

 Most people would agree that you owe it to your sexual partners to tell them that you have HIV.
 This is being honest with them.
 Even though it can be very hard to do, in the long run you will probably feel much better about yourself.

 "Being safe" usually means protecting yourself and others by using condoms for the highest-risk sex activities, specifically for anal and vaginal sex.
 When done correctly, condom use is very effective at preventing HIV transmission.
-In recent years, "being safe" has come to include two other important strategies for reducing HIV infections; these are HIV treatment for HIV-positive people and PrEP for HIV negatives (see below).
+In recent years, "being safe" has come to include two other important strategies for reducing HIV infections; these are HIV treatment (ART medications) for HIV-positive people and PrEP for HIV negatives (see below).
 Both of these are very effective at reducing the risk of HIV infection.
 One or more of them is likely to be appropriate for you--be sure to ask your health care provider about them.

 What about pre-exposure prophylaxis (PrEP)?